 Abstract

-Length limits have been implemented to achieve population density, size structure, and angler satisfaction objectives.
-By redirecting harvest towards or away from key length or age groups, length limits rely on harvest to maintain a population at or near a desired state.
-The fish population changes that follow implementation of harvest regulations may take several years to manifest, so long-term monitoring may be needed to adequately evaluate length limits.
+Length limits have been implemented by fisheries management agencies to achieve population density, size structure, and angler satisfaction objectives.
+By redirecting harvest towards or away from particular length or age groups, length limits rely on harvest by anglers to maintain a population at or near a desired state.
+The fish population changes that follow the implementation of harvest regulations may take several years to manifest, so long-term monitoring may be needed to adequately evaluate length limits.
 We used an innovative application of cluster analysis to facilitate evaluation of the effects of three consecutive length limits on a Largemouth Bass Micropterus salmoides population over a 28-year period in Ross Barnett Reservoir, Mississippi.
 A 13-16-in protected slot length limit (10 years), followed by a 15-in minimum length limit (11 years), followed by a 12-in minimum length limit (7 years) failed to restructure the Largemouth Bass population due to what we suggest was expansion of voluntary catch-and-release attitude that started in the first decade of the study period.
-Various population metrics shifted towards values expected in an unfished population, and the observed shifts can be attributed to a harvest deficit created by the prevailing catch-and-release attitude. on attitudes
+Various population metrics shifted towards values expected in an unharvested population, and the observed shifts can be attributed to a harvest deficit created by the prevailing catch-and-release attitude.
+Largemouth Bass harvest regulations may no longer be relevant in many waters.
+The utility of regulations for restructuring Largemouth Bass populations is largely dependent on harvesting attitudes that vary geographically depending on cultural characteristics and demographics.

-Output controls are the most frequently applied approach to regulate catch, prevent biological overfishing, and conserve inland freshwater fisheries (Isermann and Paukert 2010).
-Length-limit restrictions are a common output control for many sport fish, including Largemouth Bass Micropteus salmoides, providing managers a way to limit harvest.
+Output controls are the most frequently applied approach to regulate harvest, prevent biological overfishing, and conserve inland freshwater fisheries (Isermann and Paukert 2010).
+Length-limit restrictions are a common output control for many sport fish, including Largemouth Bass Micropterus salmoides, providing managers a way to limit harvest.
 Regulating harvest by length is relatively easy to implement and enforce, relative to input controls (e.g., effort restrictions).
 In theory, length-limit restrictions may be used to influence population density and size structure.
 For example, increasing a minimum length limit (MLL) should increase the abundance of fish below the MLL by protecting those fish from harvest (Oele et al. 2016).
-Similarly, a protected-slot length limit (SLL) should increase the number of fish in a population by restricting harvest to fish below and above the SLL.
+Similarly, a protected-slot length limit (SLL) should increase the number of fish in a population by restricting harvest to fish within the SLL.
 However, using length restrictions to meet management objectives for fish populations (e.g., increase numbers, alter size structure, protect spawners) assumes anglers will harvest fish and comply with regulations.

 Length-limit regulations are also implemented to satisfy anglers, which is another fundamental agency objective.
 Diverse angler types (e.g., subsistence, recreational, trophy, tournament) present a challenge to managing with a system-level length limit.
-For example, subsistence or harvest-oriented recreational anglers may be satisfied by high catches of average-sized fish.
-Alternatively, trophy and tournament anglers may be satisfied with lower catches if those fish are of relatively large size.
-Well-organized angler groups can exert pressure on fisheries management agencies to modify length limits based on perceived gains in catch or size structure ().
+For example, subsistence or harvest-oriented recreational anglers may be satisfied by high catch and harvest of average-sized fish.
+Alternatively, trophy anglers may be satisfied with lower catches if those fish are of relatively large size.
+Well-organized angler groups can exert pressure on fisheries management agencies to modify length limits based on perceived gains in catch or size structure (Wright 1992; Thurow and Schill 1994).
 Organizational pressure may extend to lobbying state fish and wildlife commissioners to vote in a particular way on proposed length-limit changes (Allen and Miranda 1997).